Natasja Andreasen

 Natasja Andreasen (born 31 October 2000) is a Danish handball player for Silkeborg-Voel KFUM and the Danish national junior team.

 She also represented Denmark in the 2019 Women's Junior European Handball Championship, placing 6th.

+Her breakthrough in the Danish league came in the 2023, where she became one of the best players on the Silkeborg-Voel KFUM team.

+She is the niece of fellow handball player, coach and sporting director Jakob Andreasen and cousin of handball player Jens Dolberg Plougstrup.